dgodovich/personal_logseq/pages/Identification and isolation of a dermal lineage with intrinsic fibrogenic potential.md

 	- Because this is a regular Cre line not a CreER it's not lineage traced right
 - ((6a4c7849-f93f-4450-9cbe-2f892a8c491b))
 	- and they also say that CD26 is a marker, which is backwards of what Driskell says in [[Distinct fibroblast lineages determine dermal architecture in skin development and repair]]
--
+- There's a lot of reviewer type paragraphs here  that I'm not sure how to interpret -